 What is tai chi?

 Have you ever seen a group of people in a park doing slow, graceful movements in unison?
 Chances are, you witnessed a tai chi practice.
 According to MedicineNet, the art of tai chi dates back as far as 2,500 years to ancient China.
-In addition to being rooted in Chinese medicine, these movements also had aspects of self-defense in mind when they were established.
+In addition to being the root in Chinese medicine, these movements also had aspects of self-defense in mind.
 These seemingly slow and peaceful bodily movements used internal energy to fend off an attacker.
 There are three parts to tai chi:

 - Qi: The life force in your body.

 - Qigong: The practice involving the mind, breath and movement.

 - Yin and yang: The opposing elements of the universe.
 Tai chi helps you balance these elements.

 People reference tai chi as “meditation in motion” because of the mental benefits.
 There are three main styles of tai chi, according to the Tai Chi for Health Institute.
 These styles are Yang, Wu and Sun.
 Other varieties may take different aspects from all of these for an entirely new experience.

 There are both mental and physical benefits to the practice of tai chi.
 It puts minimal stress on your muscles and joints.
 Tai chi is a good choice for older people, individuals recovering from injuries, or people with joint issues.
 If it’s been a long time since someone has exercised, taking a tai chi class is a great way to get back into the habit of fitness with a limited chance of getting injured.
 Many people are unsure about how beneficial an exercise that looks so simple could be, but the Mayo Clinic has laid out all of the benefits: